 As a fully managed service, Azure SQL automatically updates and patches organizations’ SQL databases so they can focus more time on higher-value priorities that drive innovation and create value for their customers.

-The benefits of Microsoft Azure services
+Benefits of Microsoft Azure Services

 Microsoft Azure is widely recognized as one of the highest performing public clouds currently available.
 It offers customers a range of benefits that place them at a serious advantage over their competitors, including:

-- Subscription flexibility: Microsoft Azure uses a pay-as-you-go subscription model that gives organizations a much greater degree of control over their cloud usage and costs.
+Microsoft Azure uses a pay-as-you-go subscription model that gives organizations a much greater degree of control over their cloud usage and costs.
 Microsoft provides full transparency into all pricing structures and gives organizations the flexibility to cancel their subscriptions at any time.

-- Scalability: A cloud infrastructure with the ability to scale rapidly is critical for organizations operating in the fast-changing modern digital economy.
+A cloud infrastructure with the ability to scale rapidly is critical for organizations operating in the fast-changing modern digital economy.
 Microsoft Azure scales up or down with the needs of the business, and the customer’s subscription fees will match their usage.
 This is especially useful for organizations that experience enormous fluctuations of business at specific times of the year, like retailers during the holidays.

-- On-premises compatibility: Microsoft Azure’s subscription model lets organizations be more selective about the number of workflows, applications, and other virtualized assets they deploy to the cloud.
+Microsoft Azure’s subscription model lets organizations be more selective about the number of workflows, applications, and other virtualized assets they deploy to the cloud.
 Firms can choose to migrate the entirety of their IT infrastructure to the cloud or opt to retain some of their on-premises infrastructure and operate a hybrid model.

-- Accelerated time to value: Speed is one of the hallmarks of Microsoft Azure.
+Speed is one of the hallmarks of Microsoft Azure.
 Equipped with a series of pre-built tools and automated solutions, Azure makes it much easier for users to develop and deploy new applications quickly and efficiently.
 An accelerated time to value also makes organizations more flexible and adaptable in the face of changing market demands.

-- High-level cybersecurity: Cloud application security is one of the top priorities — and concerns — for modern business executives.
+Cloud application security is one of the top priorities — and concerns — for modern business executives.
 Microsoft Azure has security built-in from the very beginning, using a multi-layered security approach that safeguards all network components.
 Microsoft also provides a series of tools, services, and data intelligence to help users secure the workloads in their cloud environment.

-How Alert Logic helps to optimize Microsoft Azure security
+How Alert Logic Helps to Optimize Microsoft Azure Security

-- Full-stack protection: Our solution identifies and prioritizes patches, misconfigurations that need addressing, alongside comprehensive threat detection across Azure and multi-cloud environments.
+Our solution identifies and prioritizes patches, misconfigurations that need addressing, alongside comprehensive threat detection across Azure and multi-cloud environments.

 As organizations are either born in the cloud or continue to migrate their IT infrastructure to public clouds like Microsoft Azure, the need to adopt advanced security tools and solutions to secure software applications within the cloud will be a top priority for business executives.